lu22do/docpad-technical-doc-boilerplate/src/render/pages/guides/hadg.html.md

 </span></span>**Settings**\
 Supports limited setting options

-### How to use OpenTV WebKit Web Inspector
+### How to use XXXX WebKit Web Inspector

-OpenTV 5.1.3 and OpenTV 5.1.4 use different Web Inspector backends.
-In OpenTV 5.1.3, the Web Inspector is similar to Chrome, with a few limitations (refer to \[OpenTV 5.1.3\] How to use OpenTV WebKit Web Inspector for details).
+XXXX.1.3 and XXXX.1.4 use different Web Inspector backends.
+In XXXX.1.3, the Web Inspector is similar to Chrome, with a few limitations (refer to \[XXXX.1.3\] How to use XXXX WebKit Web Inspector for details).

-In OpenTV 5.1.4, the Web Inspector is similar to Safari, with a few minor limitations.
+In XXXX.1.4, the Web Inspector is similar to Safari, with a few minor limitations.
 For details about Safari’s implementation, refer to the [Safari Web Inspector User Guide](https://developer.apple.com/library/mac/documentation/AppleApplications/Conceptual/Safari_Developer_Guide/GettingStarted/GettingStarted.html).

-<span style="font-size:11.0pt">Major differences between </span>OpenTV
+<span style="font-size:11.0pt">Major differences between </span>XXXX
 5.1.4’s WebKit <span style="font-size:11.0pt">and Safari include:
 </span>

 <span style="font-size:11.0pt;font-family:Symbol">·<span
 style="font:7.0pt &quot;Times New Roman&quot;">
-</span></span><span style="font-size:11.0pt">OpenTV’s WebKit adds a
+</span></span><span style="font-size:11.0pt">XXXX’s WebKit adds a
 “Profiles” button on the tool bar, which launches the profile side bar and view.</span>